adunning/dissertation/5-reading-alexander.md

 The book is collated a^2^, 1^10+1^ (3 added), 2^10^–6^10^, 7^8+1^ (8 added), 8^10^, 9^10+1^ (11 added), 10^10^–21^10^ || 22^10^ || 23^10^, 24^10–6^ (6–10 cancelled), for a total of ii + 236 parchment folios (foliated 1–237, with an inserted slip in quire 8 foliated 70bis).
 The irregular number of folios in quire 8 suggests that it could have originally been planned as the end of the manuscript; *Sol meldunensis* book one (which, unlike book two, is not labelled as such) ends on fol.
 69v.

 An earlier cataloguer, probably M.R.
 James, has pencilled an alternative collation on the back flyleaf: '2 flyleaves.
 1^12^ (10 cancelled) 2–6^10^ 7^10^ (2 cancelled) 8–9^10^ 10^12^ (11 cancelled) 11–21^10^ | 22^10^ | 23^10^ 24^10^ (wants 5–10): 237 ff (out of 242; 238–42 lost; 70 *bis* an inserted slip; 92 misbound after 93)'.
 This incorrect perception appears to have two causes.
 Each quire is surrounded by a thin strip of parchment, which can be easily confused with a cancelled folio.
+(This appears to be a Cambridge binding practice, also found e.g. on MS Kk.5.10.)
 The note on fols.
 92 and 93 was intended as a solution to the problem that the catchphrase on fol.
 91v does not match the first line of 92r.
 The cataloguer was probably reacting to @hardwick:1856catalogue [p.
 3:232], who had stated that a leaf was missing between fols.
 91 and 92, and recognized it as a later standalone addition.
 A mark appears to direct the insertion of the leaf's text on 93v, but it does not seem necessary to postulate that the leaf should have been originally placed there; it is bound with quire 9, not 10 as he thought (the stub from the other end of the leaf is found before 82).
 The cataloguer modified the pencilled folation for fols.
 92 and 93, swapping them to reflect this theory (leaving the real fol.
 92 labelled 93 and fol.
 93 labelled 92).

-- University Library, Gg.
-6. 42(= G) [NA] [DVC] [Florilegium]
-    - seems to be a standard Cambridge binding; identical to Kk.5.10
-        - that book also has parchment strips between quires; seems to be a Cambridge thing also, but note that it must have been done before James, since it sometimes confuses him

 - (some notes by Hunt in Alexander Neckam, (thesis) 160–61)